 Additional MGM Free Parking Options

 If you’re a regular on The Strip there is another option.
-MGM Resorts which owns at least 10 of the biggest properties on The Strip including Bellagio, Mandalay Bay, The Mirage, New York – New York, Luxor and Excalibur, among others, provides a couple of ways to get free parking at MGM casinos.
+MGM Resorts which owns at least 10 of the biggest properties on The Strip including Bellagio, Mandalay Bay, The Mirage, New York – New York, Luxor and Excalibur, among others, provides a couple of ways to get free parking at an MGM resort.

 MGM offers complimentary parking at any of their resorts if you are a Pearl, Gold or Platinum M life member.
 This status is achieved by being a regular player at their casinos.

 If you’re not that into gaming there is another way.
 You can apply for the M life Rewards Mastercard.
-This is a no annual fee card that you can use to validate parking when you exit the garage.
+This is a no annual fee card that you can use to validate parking when you exit the parking garage.
 We’ve written a complete article about this on our website here showing you step by step how to get free parking at all MGM properties in Las Vegas.

-Free Parking on The Strip Conclusion
+Free Parking Las Vegas Strip Conclusion

 Be sure and check out our Visitor Resource Guide here to get the most out of your Las Vegas experience.